Company logo | Codica

 Mobile-first design means creating layouts with the mobile screens in mind first, then proceeding to larger screens.
 For implementation, designers choose the right visual hierarchy, make elements thumb-friendly, use visuals with optimized size, and more.

 Regarding how many people use mobile devices and for how long, a mobile-first design is critical to business success with your website or app.
-This approach ensures that your solution is functional and convenient for users.
-Thus, you will keep your customers and enlarge your audience.

 This article discusses what mobile-first design is and how you can approach it to deliver the best user experience.
 Thanks to our expertise in creating mobile designs, we are eager to share insights on this.
 So, let’s see how you can implement this approach.